 Over the twenty-year period between 1960 and 1980, it is estimated that tens of thousands of Native American women were sterilized without their knowledge or consent.
 Due to poor recordkeeping during this era, the number may in fact be much higher.
 Many of these women went to their graves without the public understanding that they suffered this incredible abuse of power.

 The film ends with a call to action: to back a campaign to get a formal apology from the US government, which would then open the door for the women to bring a lawsuit.
-(Synopsis provided by Docuseek) After watching the movie, you can visit the film’s website to learn more and take action.
+(Synopsis provided by Docuseek).

 Dolores Huerta is among the most important, yet lesser-known, activists in American history.
 An equal partner in co-founding the first farm workers unions with Cesar Chavez, her enormous contributions have gone largely unrecognized.
 Dolores tirelessly led the fight for racial and labor justice alongside Chavez, becoming one of the most defiant feminists of the twentieth century.
 She continues the fight to this day, at age 87.
 With intimate and unprecedented access to this intensely private mother to eleven children, the film reveals the raw, personal stakes involved in committing one’s life to social change.